Cook smarter

 Brining

-Soaking food in a saltwater solution to season it deeply, improve moisture retention during cooking, and produce juicier results — especially effective for lean proteins like chicken breast and turkey.
+Brining is the technique of soaking food in a saltwater solution (typically 5-8% salt) to season it deeply, improve moisture retention during cooking, and produce juicier results — especially effective for lean proteins like chicken breast and turkey.

 The first time I brined a chicken breast, I couldn't believe the difference.
 Same cut, same oven temperature, same cooking time.
 But the brined piece was noticeably juicier and seasoned all the way through, not just on the surface.
 That experience changed how I handle lean proteins entirely.